-What is a web app (mobile-optimized websites) and what are its pros and cons??
+What is a web app (mobile-optimized websites), and what are its pros and cons?

 - One code base and popular technology - it’s easy and fast to develop and maintain them, costs are relatively the lowest (which could be great value for the investors).

-- Access from the browser on any kind of platform - Android, iOs, and others.
+- Access from the browser on any kind of platform, Android, iOS, and others.

-What is a native app and what are its pros and cons?
+What is a native app, and what are its pros and cons?

-It's the best solution from the user perspective, so it's not a surprise it’s the most popular type of mobile application currently.
-Unlike web apps, native applications are dedicated to specific mobile platforms and are written in such languages as Swift and Objective-C (for iOS) or Kotlin and Java (for Android).
-The mobile development process, in that case, could be definitely more expensive and risky, but eventually, we must remember that tailored products always offer extra benefits.
+It's the best solution from the user perspective, so it's not a surprise that it is currently the most popular mobile application.
+Unlike web apps, native applications are dedicated to specific mobile platforms and are written in languages like Swift and Objective-C (for iOS) or Kotlin and Java (for Android).
+The mobile development process in this case, can be more expensive and risky, but eventually, we must remember that bespoke products always offer extra benefits.

-- We should be aware of the app stores' specific requirements and time it takes to accept adding the application to the store.
+- We should be aware of the app stores' specific requirements and the time it takes to accept adding the application to the store.

 - Native apps consume device memory, require the installation and the updates, which always take some time and is usually postponed by the user till the very last moment.

-What is a hybrid app and what are its pros and cons?
+What is a hybrid app, and what are its pros and cons?

 - Hybrid apps are available from app stores.